 CTG was responsible for project management, survey design and administration, and data analysis and reporting.

-included a statewide survey report prepared by CTG and a set of policy and action recommendations prepared by the NYS CIO Council HR Committee.
+The project results included a statewide survey report prepared by CTG and a set of policy and action recommendations prepared by the NYS CIO Council HR Committee.